Joints tightened: Joints of flats

+(Note: The above conjecture is proved by Tidor, Yu, and Zhao in a subsequent work~\cite{TYZ}.)

-Furthermore, we conjecture that the optimal constant $C_{\bm d}$ comes from generically induced configurations formed by placing generic hyperplanes so that the flats are the intersections of an appropriate number of these hyperplanes.
+Furthermore, we conjecture that the optimal constant comes from generically induced configurations formed by placing generic hyperplanes so that the flats are the intersections of an appropriate number of these hyperplanes.
 As in \cref{sec:multijoint}, this special case can be encoded as a face-colored simplicial complex (non-uniform hypergraph), where joints correspond to simplices that are colored in a certain way.
-We leave the straightforward details to the readers.
-It remains an interesting problem to determine the optimal constant even for generically induced configuration.

-As in the remark after \cref{thm:zhang-multijoint}, \cref{conj:higher} for $(d_1^{m_1}, \dots, d_r^{m_r})$ is implied by the case $(d_1^1, \dots, d_1^1, \dots, d_r^1, \dots, d_r^1)$ where each $d_i^1$ is repeated $m_i$ times.
+As in the remark after \cref{thm:zhang-multijoint}, \cref{conj:higher} for $(d_1, d_2, \dots, d_r; m_1, m_2, \dots, m_r)$ is implied by the case $(d_1, \dots, d_1, d_2, \dots, d_2, \dots, d_r, \dots, d_r;1,\dots,1)$ where each $d_i$ is repeated $m_i$ times.
 However, we state it in the above form since it suggests a hierarchy of difficulties for the conjecture, and also since the optimal constants $C_{\bm d}$ are not preserved under the reduction.

 Here we record a proof of a special case of \cref{conj:higher} (with a likely non-optimal constant) by a variation of our techniques.